Taken from the March/April 2017 issue of The Women's Health Activist Newsletter.

 Everyone will die, but the way we experience death can be a gendered experience, due to factors such as traditional gender roles regarding caregiving (women are more likely to be caregivers to the dying), women’s relatively low economic status (women are more likely to be poor), and differing life expectancy rates between women and men (women are more likely to live longer).

 Most of the women who led the fight for abortion rights in the 1960s and 1970s are now in their 60s, 70s, and 80s.
 During their potential childbearing years these women fought for more control over whether, when, and how they reproduced.
-As they progress through the life span, might some now fight for more control over how and when they die?
+As they progress through their life spans, might some now fight for more control over how and when they die?
 And, if so, how might they shape the evolving right-to-die movement?

 To begin to find out, I conducted interviews with seven veteran women’s health and reproductive freedom advocates.
 Five interviewees were former or current NWHN board members: Alice Wolfson, Charon Asetoyer, Judy Costlow, Loretta Ross, and Charlea Massion.